Quintuple bond: Ligand role in metal–metal quintuple bond length

 The above example shows the ligand used in the dimolybdenum complex shown earlier.
 When the carbon between the two nitrogens in the ligand has a hydrogen bound to it, the steric repulsion is small.
 However, when the hydrogen is replaced with a much more bulky phenyl ring the steric repulsion increases dramatically and the ligand "bows" which causes a change in the orientation of the lone pairs of electrons on the nitrogen atoms.
 These lone pairs are what is responsible for forming bonds with the metal centers so forcing them to move closer together also forces the metal centers to be positioned closer together.
 Thus, decreasing the length of the quintuple bond.
 In the case where this ligand is bound to quintuply bonded dimolybdenum the quintuple bond length goes from 201.87 pm to 201.57 pm when the hydrogen in replaced with a phenyl group.
 Similar results have also been demonstrated in dichromium quintuple bond complexes as well.

+Reactions

+One of the most well-characterized reactions of quintuple bonds is the [2+2] cycloaddition of alkynes across a Cr–Cr quintuple bond to produce substituted dimetallacyclobutenes, reducing the bond order of the quintuple and triple bonds down to quadruple and double respectively:

+This produces a 4-membered Cr_{2}C_{2} metallacycle (a dimetallacyclobutene) containing a quadruple bond between Cr–Cr and a double bond between C–C.